Perfume and the Scent Sensitive

 In the Air

 Steer clear of products labeled “unscented.”
 They often contain masking agents that counteract unpleasant medicinal smells.
-Look for skincare and makeup lines that are fragrance-free, such as Marcelle, Clinique and La Roche-Posay’s superlative Toleriane line.
+Look for skincare and makeup lines that are fragrance-free, such as Almay, Clinique and La Roche-Posay’s superlative Toleriane line.

 For fragrance, essential oils such as those from Neal’s Yard Remedies or The Body Shop are often safe bets (though there has been an increase in reactions to botanicals).
 L’Occitane makes some beautiful fragrances that aren’t packed with chemicals, as does Origins.
 Or, keep it simple with a lovely dab of pure vanilla extract.